jgithub/ts-gist-pile/src/documentstore/README.md

 Abstract interfaces for swappable document database implementations.

+## Design Philosophy: 80/20 Rule

+This interface is designed to cover **80% of common document database operations** while providing **clear escape hatches for the remaining 20%** of database-specific needs.

+### The 80% - Core Operations Covered
+- ✅ CRUD operations (get, put, update, delete)
+- ✅ Querying with indexes
+- ✅ Batch operations
+- ✅ Transactions (ACID)
+- ✅ Atomic updates (increment, append)
+- ✅ Projections (select specific fields)
+- ✅ Consistency levels (eventual vs strong)
+- ✅ Conditional writes (optimistic locking)
+- ✅ Full table scans
+- ✅ Query operators (range, IN, comparison)

+### The 20% - Escape Hatches
+For database-specific features not in the interface:
+- Use `executeNative()` for custom operations
+- Extend the interface in your implementation
+- Examples: aggregations, text search, geospatial queries, change streams

 ## Purpose

 These interfaces enable **programming to an interface** rather than implementation, allowing you to swap document database implementations (DynamoDB, MongoDB, Firestore, etc.) without changing business logic.